Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy

-The first term in the cost function \eqref{cost} minimizes the expected cost over the state distribution.
-Typically, these would contain costs such as path-following error for which average performance is satisfactory.
-In contrast, the second term captures the risk associated with state trajectory distribution $\mathbf{x}$ and depends on its higher-order noise characteristics like variance, skewness, kurtosis, etc. Intuitively, the risk captures the probability of a occurrence of an event (e.g collision) for a given sequence of control inputs.
-We present the algebraic form our risk model in the next subsection.
-The last terms in \eqref{cost} penalizes the use of large control inputs.
-Each term in the cost function is weighted by $w_i$ that can be used to tune the risk-seeking behavior of the ego-vehicle.
-We also consider control bounds through inequalities \eqref{control_con}.
+The first term in \eqref{cost} minimizes the expected state cost, typically addressing path-following errors where average performance suffices.
+The second term captures risk in the state trajectory $\mathbf{x}$, considering higher-order noise characteristics like variance, skewness, and kurtosis.
+Intuitively, it represents the probability of an event (e.g., collision) for a given control sequence.
+The last term in \eqref{cost} penalizes large control inputs, with weights $w_i$ tuning the ego-vehicle's risk-seeking behavior.
+Control bounds are enforced through \eqref{control_con}.